 - Check the voltage (V) and power (W) of the computer charger.

-- Find an External Battery with a USB Type-C output port, having a Power Delivery (PD) of the same voltage (V) and power (W) equal or higher.
+- Find an external battery with a USB Type-C output port, a Power Delivery (PD) of the same voltage (V), and an equal or greater power output (W).
 Possible problems:

-- Can't find a model with the same voltage.
+- Could not find a model with the same voltage.

-- Not finding a model with the same power, or not wanting to waste your money.
+- Not being able to find a model with the same power, or not wanting to waste your money.

-How much power does an external battery need to charge a laptop?
+What power output is needed from an external battery to charge a laptop?

 Depending on the laptop model, your charger will be designed to provide a maximum power of 45W, 65W, 90W, 130W…

-However, you may not find an external battery with a power equal to or greater than that of your charger, or you simply want to save a little money.
-In this case, you can purchase a less powerful external battery, but subject to certain conditions:
+However, you may not be able to find a power bank with the same or greater power output as your charger, or you may simply want to save some money.
+In this case, you can buy a less powerful power bank, but under certain conditions:

 Removing the laptop battery:

-When the battery is removed from the laptop, the power of the External Battery required by the PC becomes lower than that provided by its charger, since the energy intended to recharge its battery is no longer necessary.
+When the laptop battery is removed, the power required by the external battery becomes less than that supplied by its charger, since the energy needed to recharge its battery is no longer required.

-Keep in mind that the power required to start a computer is always higher than the average working power, due to the peak current produced.
+Keep in mind that the power required to start a computer is always greater than the average working power, due to the current peak produced.

-If you follow these conditions of use, you will be able to use an External Battery with a lower power than that of your charger, provided that it provides at least 70% of the power of your charger.
-In other words, if your charger is 65W, the power of the External Battery must be at least 45W.
+If you follow these usage guidelines, you can use an external battery with a lower power output than your charger, provided it delivers at least 70% of the charger's power.
+In other words, if your charger is 65W, the external battery must have a power output of at least 45W.

 Charging the battery with the laptop turned off:

-An alternative would be to keep the laptop powered off while recharging it.
+An alternative would be to keep the laptop powered off by charging it.

-This means that you will only need the power required to recharge the laptop battery, this power being the same as the previous condition (45W) (at least 70% of the power of your laptop charger ).
+This means that you will only need the power necessary to recharge the laptop battery, this power being the same as in the previous condition (45W) (at least 70% of the power of your laptop charger).

 Charging the laptop and using it at the same time:

-If you are not satisfied with the options mentioned above, you can also use a weaker external battery before the computer battery completely discharges (generally less charging power is required from 50% battery) .
+If you are not satisfied with the previously mentioned options, you can also use a lower capacity external battery before the computer battery is completely discharged (generally less charging power is required from 50% battery).

-So, when you connect the External Battery while the computer battery is still not exhausted, you avoid excessive power at the starting peak.
+Therefore, when you connect the external battery while the computer battery is still not depleted, you avoid excessive power at the initial peak.

-You definitely need to know your laptop's starting peak, as well as how much power it needs to recharge its battery (while it's still half charged).
+You absolutely need to know the starting peak of your laptop, as well as the power it needs to recharge its battery (while it is still half charged).

-After reading these 3 tabs, we recommend that if possible you use an External Battery of the same power or higher power than that of the laptop charger, while respecting the conditions of use.
+After reading these 3 tabs, we recommend, if possible, that you use an external battery with the same or higher power output as your laptop charger, while respecting the conditions of use.

 Are you already thinking about buying an external battery for your laptop?
-Well, first of all, ask yourself the following questions:
+Well, before anything else, ask yourself the following questions:

-- What tasks will you typically use your laptop for with an external battery?
-Surfing the internet, office automation, playing games, watching Netflix...?
-You will need to determine the average consumption of your computer.
+- What tasks do you typically use your laptop for with an external battery?
+Surfing the internet, office work, playing games, watching Netflix…?
+You will need to determine your computer's average power consumption.

-- For your chosen task type, how many hours does your laptop last on a 100% charged battery?
+- For the type of task chosen, how many hours does your laptop last with a 100% charged battery?

-Do not panic !
-You don't necessarily need to have high knowledge or specialized devices to know what your PC consumes when you use it daily, you can find out by taking a closer look:
+Don't panic!
+You don't necessarily need advanced knowledge or specialized equipment to know how much power your PC consumes when you use it daily; you can find out by taking a closer look:

-- The energy stored in your laptop battery.
+- The energy stored in your laptop's battery.

 - The estimated duration of tasks you typically perform with your laptop.

-Remember that a laptop battery wears out as you use it: its capacity gradually decreases over time.
-That said, it is very likely that the energy stored in the battery is less than that indicated in its specifications, especially if your computer is several years old and you have never renewed the battery.
+Remember that a laptop battery degrades with use: its capacity gradually decreases over time.
+That said, it's highly likely that the battery's stored energy is less than its specifications indicate, especially if your computer is several years old and you've never replaced the battery.

-If you want to know the health of your laptop's battery, know that there are a large number of applications on Windows 10, designed specifically for this.
+If you want to know the battery health of your laptop, be aware that there are many applications on Windows 10 made specifically for this purpose.

-Once you have determined the power of your laptop's battery, all you need to do is divide it by the time (in hours) your laptop lasts when fully charged (100%):
+Once you have determined the battery power of your laptop, you simply need to divide it by the duration (in hours) of your laptop when fully charged (100%):

-Average consumption (W) = battery energy (Wh) / usage time (h)
+Average power consumption (W) = battery energy (Wh) / usage time (h)

-In our theoretical case, the battery of an Acer laptop is 44Wh and its charging time in daily tasks is usually 3.5 hours.
-So the average consumption of our laptop will be:
+In our theoretical case, the battery of an Acer laptop is 44Wh and its charging time under normal daily use is typically 3.5 hours.
+Therefore, the average power consumption of our laptop will be:

 In addition

-It is obvious that the consumption of our laptop, as well as the life of its battery, vary depending on the tasks carried out at that time.
-For example, surfing the net is nothing compared to playing a game that uses both the CPU and GPU of our PC to run at maximum!
+It's clear that our laptop's power consumption and battery life vary depending on the tasks being performed.
+For example, browsing the internet is nothing compared to playing a game that uses both the CPU and GPU of our PC to run at full capacity!

-Now that you have chosen your External Battery, it is time to calculate approximately the theoretical time during which you will use your computer for a certain usual activity, whether watching series, office automation, surfing the internet, playing online... and also depending on the charging mode: battery removed, computer turned off or using it at the same time:
+Now that you have chosen your external battery, it's time to calculate approximately the theoretical time you will use your computer for a certain typical activity, whether it's watching series, office work, surfing the internet, playing online games… and also depending on the charging method: battery removed, computer turned off, or while using it at the same time:

-- Check the average duration (in hours) of the laptop with the battery fully charged, based on the type of activity usually performed.
+- Check the average battery life (in hours) of the laptop with a fully charged battery, depending on the type of activity usually performed.

 - Check the laptop battery power (Wh).